MArhamAA1422/b6-learning/react/basics.md

 - Svelte → Compiles at build time (no virtual DOM), very fast but newer ecosystem.

+## Two Key Phases in React Internals

+- Render Phase (Pure, can be paused or aborted)

+→ React just calculates what to show.

+- Commit Phase (Mutates the DOM, cannot be paused)

+→ React applies the changes and runs useLayoutEffect, then useEffect.

 ## JSX
 JSX is a syntax extension for JavaScript that looks like HTML but actually compiles to **React function calls**.